 - A43.
 In some cases, law or regulation may require a reference to the work of a service auditor in the user auditor's report, for example, for the purposes of transparency in the public sector.
 In such circumstances, the user auditor may need the consent of the service auditor before making such a reference. - A44.
-The fact that a user entity uses a service organization does not alter the user auditor's responsibility under ISAs (UK and Ireland) to obtain sufficient appropriate audit evidence to afford a reasonable basis to support the user auditor's opinion.
+The fact that a user entity uses a service organization does not alter the user auditor's responsibility under ISAs (UK) to obtain sufficient appropriate audit evidence to afford a reasonable basis to support the user auditor's opinion.
 Therefore, the user auditor does not make reference to the service auditor's report as a basis, in part, for the user auditor's opinion on the user entity's financial statements.
-However, when the user auditor's report, the user auditor is not precluded from referring to the service auditor's report if such reference assists in explaining the reason for the user auditor's modified opinion.
+However, when the user auditor expresses a modified opinion because of a modified opinion in a service auditor's report, the user auditor is not precluded from referring to the service auditor's report if such reference assists in explaining the reason for the user auditor's modified opinion.
 In such circumstances, the user auditor may need the consent of the service auditor before making such a reference.